 </participant>

-After that running a case from this tutorial will export data into solid-*/preCICE-output.
+After that running a case from this tutorial will export data into solid-*/precice-exports.
 To visualize and compare these results run python3 plot-final-interface-temperature.py (You can install the required python packages by running pip3 install -r plot-final-interface-temperature-requirements.txt).
 This will plot the dimensionless temperature theta = (T-300)/(310-300) (with T being the temperature) across the coupling interface, i.e. where the solid and the fluid meet and exchange heat.
 The x-axis shows the x coordinate and the y-axis the dimensionless temperature theta at the interface.
 If you want to exclude certain cases, simply comment out the corresponding lines in the script.
 For reference see below:

 Comparison of the results with different solvers